tewhatuora/cinc-fhir-ig/input/pagecontent/createCondition.md

 The Condition resource will be recorded/created at different steps of the “Create CarePlan” flow.

 The points at which the Condition resource could be recorded / created (posted) are highlighted below:

+## Condition dateTime values

+The HNZ FHIR server standardises on UTC for all dateTime values under management.

+If the client application seeks to create a Condition resource with values for Condition.onset[x] or Condition.abatement[x] these must be UTC dateTime values.

+The client application is responsible for converting UTC dateTimes to the timezone of the user and formatting the date and time display according to the user's locale preference.